unoplatform/Uno.CodeGen/doc/Equality Generation.md

 Suppose you have 2 versions of the same entity, an original version and an updated version after a change.
-The two won't be equals because they are representing different values, but they should be _key equals_ because they have the same key (reprensenting the same thing, just different versions of it).
+The two won't be equals because they are representing different values, but they should be _key equals_ because they have the same key (representing the same thing, just different versions of it).